Becoming You With Julie

 Yes!
 Store noodles, veggies, and sauce separately and toss fresh before eating to keep everything crisp.

-Can I use Thai basil instead of basil?
+Can I use Thai basil instead of basil in Thai noodle salad?

 Yes!
 Thai basil has a slightly spicier, more anise-like flavor.
 Regular basil is milder and sweeter.
 If using Thai basil, start with a little less and adjust to taste.